Tale of the Mummy: Plot

 Riley, now believing whatever Brad told him, takes part in a ritual where Brad's dead body shows them the possible location Sam might be held hostage, an unfinished construction site.
-Meanwhile, bound with rags, Sam frees herself and stumbles upon a room where a huge nest of rags used to mummify the deceased forms a womb with dead bodies of Talos' victims lying around.
-As she watches, the water breaks from the womb, and a horrifying baby creature comes out, which quickly grows up into the true form of Talos with only the heart missing.
+Meanwhile, bound with rags, Sam frees herself and stumbles upon a room where a huge nest made of gauze forms a "cocoon" with dead bodies of Talos' victims lying around.
+As she watches, a horrifying mummy comes out from the cocoon, which quickly evolves into the true form of Talos with only the heart missing.

-Riley and his group arrive at the construction site with eighteen minutes remaining before the planets are supposed to align, and Talos would regain his physical immortality.
+Riley and his group arrive at the construction site with eighteen minutes remaining before the planets align, and Talos regains his physical immortality.
 Riley and Claire separate from Butros and Professor Marcus.
 The latter encounter Talos who manipulates Marcus into killing Butros by strangling her.
 Meanwhile, Claire falls down and gravely injures her leg, forcing Riley to go forward without her.
 Somewhere else, Claire comes to Professor Marcus and, after a brief conversation, kills him by stabbing him with a scalpel, suggesting Talos manipulated Claire into killing Professor Marcus.

 Riley finds Sam bound hands and foot, and Talos intercepts them.
 Sam begs Riley to kill her, which he does by shooting her to stop Talos from achieving what he wants.
 But, Riley himself is the reincarnation of Nefriama, and his heart is what Talos wants, for which he used Sam to lure him to the right place at the right time.
 Claire appears and takes out Riley's heart which Talos stuffs within himself just as the planets align.

 The police arrive and pull out four dead bodies and a hysterical Claire.
 Elsewhere in London, the newly reborn Talos is shown disguised as Riley.